ghabxph/mDAOnmH/src/unsecure/README.md

 ```

 **Why it is a problem:**
 The `uploads/` folder is public, and if the webserver is not configured to not execute  PHP  on  the
 said folder, the webserver is vulnerable to arbitrary code execution by simply uploading PHP scripts
 on the webserver.
 The attacker can upload shell and take control over the server.

 **Solution:**
 1. (Safest) Implement a safe zone where public upload directories would not execute php files.
-   Given with the nature of PHP, this is rather a problem in the operations side and developers usually
+   Given with the nature of PHP, this is rather a problem in  the  operations  side  and  developers
-   don't have power to play on these settings.
-The operations team can implement safe zones where PHP
+   usually don't have power to play on these settings.
+The operations team can implement safe  zones
-   files are not executed.
-In apache, the solution is to simply set `php_flag engine off` to target
+   where PHP files are not executed.
+In apache, the solution is to simply set  `php_flag engine off`
-   directory, in which our case is: `/var/www/html/uploads/` and serve PHP files as text through
+   to target  directory, in which our case is: `/var/www/html/uploads/` and serve PHP files as  text
-   `Content-type` header.
+   through `Content-type` header.

 2. (Developer Approach) Explicitly disallow the upload of PHP if there's no explicit use case.
-   * Common developer mistakes is that some developers uses mime-type to determine file type, but the
+   * Common developer mistakes is that some developers uses mime-type to determine  file  type,  but
-     nature of mime-type is client side.
-The browser defines the file's mime-type through its file extension
+     the nature of mime-type is client side.
+The browser defines the file's mime- type  through  its
-     or whatever mechanism.
-To exploit this vulnerability, an attacker can forge the request to fool the
+     file extension or whatever mechanism.
+To exploit this vulnerability, an attacker can forge  the
-     server.
+     request to fool the server.
-   * The solution is simply disallow all files that ends in `*.php` or any php-executable set of files.
+   * The solution is simply disallow all files that ends in `*.php` or  any  php-executable  set  of
+     files.

 **PS:**
 I did mention that the above code is **potentially dangerous**.
 Why  not  simply  dangerous?
-It is because
+It  is
-it is possible to prevent PHP execution by configuring your webserver not to execute PHP on specific
+because it is possible to prevent PHP execution by configuring your webserver not to execute PHP  on
-public directory.
-Developers don't usually play with this, and this is an operations problem.
-The common
+specific public directory.
+Developers don't usually play  with  this,  and  this  is  an  operations
-approach for vast majority of developers is to simply disallow uploading of PHP script.
+problem.
+The common approach for vast majority of developers is to simply disallow uploading of  PHP
+script.

 ### 3. Persistent XSS